carlosblanco/bugs.html/README.md

 * Vissually differentiate on the Kanban board between Defects and Improvements.
 * Vissually notice the completion progress of your milestone with the progress bar on the top right corner.

 bugs.html has two modes for storing data.
+The way to select what storage method to use is to set or not the value for the tasks variable located at the top of the file.
+If the tasks variable is not defined then Automatic Mode will be enabled, Manual Mode will be enabled if the tasks variable has a value set.

 * *Manual Mode* is excelent for tracking your bugs inside your source control system.
 Just drop bugs.html file inside your repository and use it.
 Then once you're done click the Get Data button, copy it